A Degenerate Bifurcation Perspective on High Sensitivity in a Modified Gower-Leslie Model with Additive Allee Effect: Introduction

+We show that system \eqref{1.5} can exhibit saddle-node bifurcation, nilpotent cusp bifurcation of codimension 4 and Hopf bifurcation.
+In particular, we detect that system \eqref{1.5} can emerge as many as 5 limit cycles via Hopf bifurcation.
+As our known, this is a new upper bound for the number of limit cycles of predator-prey models.
+Compared with system \eqref{1.2} without the additive Allee effect, our results indicate that the additive Allee effect can cause richer dynamical behaviors and bifurcation phenomena.
+Besides, it can cause the coextinction of both populations even with some positive initial densities.
+Ecologically, the interaction of steppe polecat ({\it{Mustela eversmanni larvatus}}) and Plateau zoker ({\it{Myospalax baileyi}}) in Qinghai-Tibet Plateau is a proper example of predator-prey for model \eqref{1.5}.

 This paper is structured as follows.
-In section 2, we consider the boundedness of system \eqref{2.1} in $\mathbf{R}_+^2$.
-The existence and types of boundary equilibria and non-hyperbolic positive equilibria of system \eqref{2.1} are presented in section 3.
-In section 4, we show that the exact codimension of the cusp is 4 and system \eqref{2.1} can undergo degenerate Bogdanov-Takens bifurcation of codimension 4.
-In section 5, we investigate the codimension of Hopf bifurcation of system \eqref{2.1}.
-The numerical simulation also provides support for the theoretical results.
+In section 2, we consider the extinction and persistence of populations, and the existence and types of boundary equilibria and non-hyperbolic positive equilibria of system \eqref{2.1} are presented.
+In section 3, we show that system \eqref{2.1} can undergo saddle-node bifurcation and degenerate Bogdanov-Takens bifurcation of codimension 4.
+In section 4, we investigate system \eqref{2.1} admits five limit cycles bifurcated from Hopf bifurcation, and exhibit a pronounced dependence of oscillatory regimes on initial conditions by numerical simulations.
 A brief discussion is given in the last section.